Health Issues with Being Overweight

 The liver fat has been proved to be reduced significantly by weight loss surgery and in most patients NAFLD has been resolved due to the dramatic decreased excess weight.

-Depression, anxiety, and mental health
+Depression, anxiety and mental health

 It is a two-way relationship between mental health and obesity.
 Depression and anxiety are a result of chronic pain, fatigue, social stigma, and diminished mobility.
 Meanwhile, emotional eating and psychological stress can form a cycle of weight gain, which is very hard to overcome using pure will power.